Melissa Gorga Is Unrecognizable In Throwback Pic With Daughter Antonia

 In the pic, Antonia is cheek-to-cheek with her mother.
 Her dark curls are held back away from her face with sunflower barrettes.
 She appears to be wearing a white or light-colored shirt and coordinating pants in the pic.

 Melissa’s hair is curly and dark in this throwback image.
-She is wearing a white t-shirt with a black accent and dark bottom.
+She is wearing a white T-shirt with a black accent and dark bottom.
 Melissa’s lush mane is styled naturally, with her long, spiral curls parted off-center and cascading down her back.

 As for Melissa’s makeup, her more natural look includes thinner eyebrows, lots of black eyeliner, and mascara to make her peepers pop.
-She is also wearing a light gray eyeshadow atop her eyelids and extending upwards towards the arch of her eyebrow.
+She is also wearing a light gray eye shadow atop her eyelids and extending upward toward the arch of her eyebrow.
 The future reality star’s lips are highlighted with a pale pink lipstick.

 This photo is in stark contrast to Melissa Gorga reality star, who today looks dramatically different from the young mom on the go seen hugging her baby girl in the photo seen above.
-Today Melissa wears her hair long and straight with honey blonde highlights.
+Today, Melissa wears her hair long and straight with honey blond highlights.
 Her makeup is even more dramatic, with professionally done eyes and the use of contour to highlight her features.
-Her lips are fuller and now, she wears a nude shade to enhance their shape.
+Her lips are fuller and now, and she wears a nude shade to enhance their shape.

-Fans were in awe of the throwback pic, commenting on how much Melissa has physically changed but one thing has remained the same, her love for her children.
+Fans were in awe of the throwback pic, commenting on how much Melissa has physically changed, but one thing has remained the same, her love for her children.

 “You should wear your curls more very beautiful, more variety,” stated one Instagram fan.